colindaven/git_practice/README.md

 Requires:
- - user account on on github
+ - user account on github
  - git software on your local machine
  - Alternative 1: if not possible, you can fork the repository and make changes via using edit in the web browser
  - Alternative 2: use github codespaces if available on your user account (try pressing the full stop key "." on your keyboard while on this webpage)